HarvaJoy/form-validation/README.md

 ## Description

-This is a simple project of form validation
+This is a simple project using the React to show a simple way to use a form validation

 ## Features

-- Instructions for beginners.
+- Simple form using React.

 - Easy-to-follow examples.